 A quota set in Windows can override the maximum user layer size

 You can override the maximum user layer size by defining a quota for the user layer file share.
 The user layer size is set to a maximum of the quota size.

 To set a hard quota on the user layer size, use either of Microsoft’s quota tools:

 The quota must be set on the user layer directory named Users.

 Increasing or decreasing the quota only impacts new user layers.
 It does not change the maximum size of existing user layers.
 Existing user layers remain unchanged when the quota is updated.

-When deploying the user personalization feature, you define the policies within Studio.
+When deploying the user personalization feature, you define the policies in the Full Configuration management interface.
 You then assign the policies to the delivery group bound to the machine catalog, where the feature is deployed.